maxio-com/ab-golang-sdk/doc/controllers/subscription-components.md

 1. Allocation API call top level (outside of the `allocations` array)
 2. [Site-level default value](https://maxio.zendesk.com/hc/en-us/articles/24251906165133-Component-Allocations-Proration#proration-schemes)

-**NOTE: Proration uses the current price of the component as well as the current tax rates.
-Changes to either may cause the prorated charge/credit to be wrong.**
+> **Note:** Proration uses the current price of the component as well as the current tax rates.
+Changes to either may cause the prorated charge/credit to be wrong.

+For more informaiton see the [Component Allocations](https://maxio.zendesk.com/hc/en-us/articles/24251883961485-Component-Allocations-Overview) product Documentation.

 ```go
 AllocateComponent(